-- ensuring an appropriate induction programme is set up; - recommending to the Appropriate Body (NTA) whether or not an ECT has performed satisfactorily against the Teachers' Standards for the completion of induction.
+- ensuring an appropriate induction programme is set up; - recommending to the Appropriate Body (Ark TSH) whether or not an ECT has performed satisfactorily against the Teachers' Standards for the completion of induction.

-The responsibility for the implementation of the Induction Programme may be delegated to an induction lead.
+The responsibility for the implementation of the Induction Programme may be delegated to an Induction Lead.
 In addition to the statutory requirements the Principal will:

-- observe and give written warnings to an ECT at risk of failing to perform satisfactorily against the Teachers' Standards whilst informing NTA immediately; - keep the Governing Board aware and up to date about induction arrangements and the results of formal assessment meetings.
+- give written warnings to an ECT at risk of failing to perform satisfactorily against the Teachers' Standards whilst informing Ark TSH immediately; - keep the Governing Board aware and up to date about induction arrangements and the results of formal assessment meetings.